 The form of definition is as shown below.

-Name: dot11<XXX>PolicyOn/Set (?)
+Name: dot11<XXX>PolicyActive (?)

 MAX-ACCESS: read-write - modification of state by external entity allowed, query of state by external entity is always also allowed

 DESCRIPTION: "This is a policy variable.
 This attribute, when true, indicates that the XXX feature is currently operational.
 This attribute, when false or not present, indicates that the XXX feature is currently not operational."